VaishnaviKCC/CRMForm/README.md

 2. cd directory containing the project
 3. run : grails run-app
 4. open into the browser localhost:8080/account
+5. for personal login as Admin username:admin password:secret

 ## Technologies used
 Grails 3